 Q: What’s your take on alternative medicine practices like acupuncture, massage, meditation, Reiki, and homeopathy?

 A: I respect that some people are helped by these things.
 To be pragmatic about it, it’s not really very important to me whether someone is actually helped by something or by their belief in that something.
 As to my own biases, I believe the evidence for massage for relief from stress (and improvement in problems caused by stress) is compelling, as is the evidence for its effectiveness in helping with many muscular complaints and vascular and lymphatic drainage.
 The evidence in support of the health and mental benefits of mindful practice (meditation) is huge and very real, and I’m happy to recommend it freely.
 The evidence for acupuncture is mixed; I wouldn’t recommend it to everybody, but it does seem to benefit some people some of the time.
 I don’t claim to understand it (which makes me less comfortable when recommending it), but it can be helpful enough that it’s in my toolkit as a backup option.
 I’m not aware of any scientific evidence to support Reiki or homeopathy–which seems to be okay with people who are believers in those things.
 I don’t recommend those modalities to my patients, but I respect that some people feel helped by them and it’s absolutely fine by me when they do–particularly when their beliefs don’t lead them to reject approaches I have a better understanding of and evidence for.
-It’s a complex world and I don’t claim to have all of the answers for everybody.
+It’s a complex and interesting world and I don’t claim to have all of the answers for everybody.

 Q: Are there any things you particularly question about modern “Western” medical practice?